anoma/nspec/docs/arch/node/net/transport_protocol_messages.juvix.md

     import prelude open;
     ```

-# Transport Messages
+# Transport Protocol Messages

-These are the messages that the Transport engine can receive.
+These are the messages that the *Transport Protocol* engine can receive.

 ## Message interface

-### `MsgTransportSendMsg SendMsg
+### `MsgTransportProtocolSendMsg SendMsg

 --8<-- [start:SendMsg]
 Send a message to a remote node via the given transport address.

-The *Transport * engine forwards the `NodeMsg`
-to the *Transport Protocol* engine
+The *Transport Protocol* engine
-responsible for the protocol of the given transport address.
+spawns a new *Transport Connection* engine instance for the connection,
+if it does not exist yet,
+and forwards the `NodeMsg` to it.

 ```juvix
 type SendMsg := mkSendMsg {